hmans/schnitzelpress/README.md

 ## Map your domain (optional)

+You can assign custom and wildcard domains to your Heroku app for free:

     heroku addons:add custom_domains
     heroku domains:add www.myblog.com
     heroku domains:add myblog.com

-Now follow the steps detailed [here](http://devcenter.heroku.com/articles/custom-domains#dns_setup) to ensure that your DNS points to Heroku.
+If you haven't done it already, follow the steps detailed [here](http://devcenter.heroku.com/articles/custom-domains#dns_setup) to ensure that your DNS points to Heroku.

 ## Push your project to Heroku

+It's now time to push your shiny new blog to Heroku:

     git push heroku master